 Does a VPN protect me against viruses?

-While a VPN makes it impossible for your local Internet Service Provider or Wi-FI provider to inject malicious code into your browsing sessions, a VPN does not protect you against viruses by itself.
+While a VPN makes it impossible for your local internet service provider or Wi-FI provider to inject malicious code into your browsing sessions, a VPN alone does not protect you against viruses.

 Even when using a VPN, you still need to be careful with email attachments and downloads.
 You should never open files with suspicious formats such as .exe, .jar or .js, and only open files from sources that you trust.
 When in doubt about an attachment from a trusted contact, try reaching out to them through a separate channel to verify the authenticity of their message.

-There is no harm in running an antivirus program, as long as it is only one (two such programs will very likely interfere with each other).
+There is no significant harm in running an antivirus program, as long as it is only one (two such programs will very likely interfere with each other).
 If you find your system to be slow or programs no longer running smoothly after installing antivirus software, consider switching providers.

 Antivirus can also help you identify threats that are buried deep in your backups or other files.
 Even if they cannot infect your updated computer, you probably don’t want them on your system.